Seeing error code 229 on your Lennox® furnace?

 Turn to the Experts at Service Experts Heating & Air Conditioning

-When you need to have your furnace fixed, reach out to the Experts at Service Experts Heating & Air Conditioning to work out the fault code and take care of the problem.
+When you need to have your furnace fixed, reach out to the Experts at Service Experts Heating & Air Conditioning to figure out the fault code and take care of the issue.

 Call us at 352-414-4006 or schedule an appointment online today.